agryman/acmpy/journals/2022-04-02 Arthur's Journal.md

 elapsed process time for ACM_Scale: 659.327389
 ```

-There elapsed time is 659 seconds which is almost 100x slower than Maple.
+The elapsed time is 659 seconds which is almost 100x slower than Maple.
 Also, the results are different, and the output does not respect the settings.
 All eigenvalues are displayed and each is displayed with too much precision.